Chapter 10: None Might Buy or Sell

 I am still learning to keep the Sabbath faithfully.
 I do not have a settled fellowship or a perfect routine.
 Those standing in the same place, wanting to obey while still figuring out how, may feel the weight of these pages.
 They are not written from a pedestal.
 They are written because the struggle to rest now is the same muscle needed when rest is contested.

-Scripture describes a time when economic participation requires compliance with false worship:
+Scripture describes a time when economic participation requires compliance with a counterfeit system of worship:

 "And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads: And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name."